RyanFu008/digitize-heatmap/README.md

 [A demo of some of the features can be found here.](http://ryanfu.me/digitize-heatmap/assets/demo-video.mp4)

+## Documentation

-For a more detailed explanation, you can [read the wiki](https://github.com/RyanFu008/digitize-heatmap/wiki)
+For a detailed explanation of how the code works, you can [read the wiki](https://github.com/RyanFu008/digitize-heatmap/wiki).

 ## Contributing